ostegm/dispo-prep-agent/README.md

 ```

 ## Next Steps
-- Convert my back medical record summary to a injury related to this case and index.
 - Go deeper on how to use studio and playground for debugging prompts
-- Create a second agent that just 1 shots ths task with all context.
-- Get a good demo for Nick?
 - Some additional features Key fact extraction ,Timeline analysis, Contradiction detection, Evidence linking, Context awareness